Decawave/uwb-apps/README.md

 ```

-6. On the first DWM1001-DEV board build the Two-Way-Ranging (twr_tag) applicaitons for the DWM1001 module.
-The run command compiled the project and loads the image on the target platform.
+6. On the first DWM1001-DEV board build the Two-Way-Ranging (twr_tag) application for the DWM1001 module.
+The run command compiles the project and loads the image on the target platform.

 (executed from the mynewt-dw1000-app directory).